 In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
 This update requires an employer to disaggregate the service cost component from the other components of net benefit cost.
 It also provides explicit guidance on how to present the service cost component and the other components of net benefit cost in the income statement and allows only the service cost component of net benefit cost to be eligible for capitalization.
-This update is effective for the Bank for the year ending December 31, 2019, and is not expected to have a material effect on the Bank's financial statements.
+This update was effective for the Bank for the year ended December 31, 2019, and the relevant disclosures have been included in Note 9 to the Bank's financial statements.

-In August 2018, the FASB issued ASU 2018-14, Retirement Benefits-Defined Benefits Plans-General (Subtopic 715-20).
+In August 2018, the FASB issued ASU 2018-14, Compensation-Retirement Benefits-Defined Benefits Plans-General (Subtopic 715-20).
 This update modifies the disclosure requirements for postretirement plans.
-The update is effective for the Bank for the year ending December 31, 2021, although earlier adoption is permitted.
-The Board of Governors is continuing to evaluate the effect of this new guidance on the Bank's financial statements.
+The Board of Governors plans to early adopt this standard for the year ending December 31, 2020.
+This update is expected to require disclosure updates to the Bank's financial statements.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40).
 This update aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
-This update is effective for the Bank for the year ending December 31, 2021, although earlier adoption is permitted.
-The Board of Governors plans to early adopt this standard for the year ending December 31, 2019, and it is not expected to have a material effect on the Bank's financial statements.
+The Board of Governors early adopted this standard for the year ended December 31, 2019.
+This update did not have a material effect on the Bank's financial statements.